A LANDMARK DECISION: EDUCATION IS A ‘FUNDAMENTAL RIGHT’

 We filed our lawsuit in November 2014, challenging the constitutionality of Pennsylvania’s inadequate, inequitable school funding system.
 (Here is a short summary of our complaint.)

 Read more about the case here at FundOurSchoolsPA.org, a website devoted to the lawsuit jointly produced by the Education Law Center and our co-counsel, the Public Interest Law Center.
 It was updated with daily highlights each day during the trial.
-Read press coverage of the trial here.
+Read press coverage of the trial and its aftermath here.